mrltfygn/selenium-webdriver-cucumber/Assignments.md

 1. Create a new step in your feature file in which you define what you expect to see for chosen loan type and amount to borrow.
 2. Use the autocomplete function in IntelliJ to help create the cucumber code and the method for this step in the Loan_Steps file.
+3. In the created method, initiate variables to store the expected values in (expectedLoanType, expectedAmountToBorrow)
+4. Now try to retrieve the actual values for chosen loan type and amount to borrow from the website.
+Store these values in variables as well.
-3. Use the `Assert.assertEquals()` method to verify if the shown values are correct.
+5. Use the `Assert.assertEquals()` method to verify if the shown values are correct.
-4. Run the scenario.
+6. Run the scenario.
+Is your assertion working?
+How can you test this?
-5. Create steps that allows you to continue to the personal data page
+7. Create steps that allows you to continue to the personal data page

 ## Exercise 3

-1. Create new steps for every field on the page.
+1. Create new steps for every field on the personal data page.
 For every step, change the selector and use the correct interaction.
 2. Can you upload a file?

 ## Exercise 4